SonghuaHu-UMD/songhuahu-umd.github.io/_pages/about.md

 I am working with a team from Maryland Robotics Center to integrate the e-scooter into Vissim based on social force models.

 ### Dynamic spatiotemporal network
-My Ph.D. career will mainly focus on the implement of network theory into human mobility.
+My Ph.D. career mainly focuses on the implement of network theory into human mobility.
 My current research efforts include three folds.
-First, the visualization, quantification, and identification of dynamic human movement network; Second, the combination of Long Short Term Memory networks and graph convolutional networks (LSTM-GCN);
+First, the visualization, quantification, and identification of dynamic human movement network.
+Second, the combination of Long Short Term Memory networks and graph convolutional networks (LSTM-GCN).
-Third, the implement of cloud-based distributed spatiotemporal computing framework.
+Third, the implement of cloud-based distributed computing technology into large-scale spatiotemporal computation.

 Education
 ======